Ray, Goodman & Brown: Ray, Goodman & Brown

-The first single under their new name, "Special Lady", became one of their biggest hits, reaching No. 1 on the R&B chart and No. 5 on the pop chart in early 1980, earning them a gold record.
-The song was written by, Goodman, Ray, and Lee Walter.
+The first single under their new name, “Special Lady”, became one of their biggest hits, reaching No. 1 on the R&B chart and No. 5 on the pop chart in early 1980, earning them a gold record.
+The song was written by Goodman, Ray, and Lee Walter — the songwriting pseudonym of Walter Lee Morris, the group’s guitarist and musical director from 1970 through the mid-1980s and a core member of All Platinum Records’ in-house studio band, the Rimshots.
+According to AllMusic, Harry Ray brought a partially finished song into the studio, and it was Morris who developed the chord foundation that became the finished track.
 The B-side featured “Déjà Vu”, with lyrics by Bob Natiello and music by Lou Toby.
-Their debut self titled album, "Ray, Goodman & Brown" became a big hit as well giving them their first gold album.
-They followed up with more hits, including "Inside Of You" (No. 14 R&B, 1980).
+Their self-titled debut album, Ray, Goodman & Brown, also certified gold, yielded further hits including “Inside of You” (No. 14 R&B, 1980).

 In 1982, following the release of their fourth (and final) Polydor album, Harry Ray left to pursue a solo career and was replaced by Kevin "Ray" Owens, a backing vocalist for Luther Vandross.
-Harry Ray re-joined Sylvia and Joe Robinson at their new venture (Sugar Hill Records), but after one album and a minor hit, "Sweet Baby", he rejoined Goodman and Brown in 1983 for their comeback on EMI with the ballad "Take It to the Limit" (which put them back on the R&B chart at No. 8 in 1987).
+Harry Ray re-joined Sylvia and Joe Robinson at their new venture (Sugar Hill Records), but after one album and a minor hit, "Sweet Baby", he rejoined Goodman and Brown in the mid-1980s in time for their comeback on EMI with the ballad "Take It to the Limit" (which put them back on the R&B chart at No. 8 in 1987).
 In 1991, Brown's nephew, Harold "Eban" Brown, former vocalist for the Delfonics, became the lead vocalist for Ray, Goodman & Brown.
 He stayed for two and a half years before joining the Manhattans and became lead vocalist for the Stylistics in 2000.